tools-alexuser01/lyricli/README.md

 * `lrc -r` or `lrc --reset SOURCE` reset all configuration for a source.
 * `lrc -v` or `lrc --version` show the installed version of lyricli.
 * `lrc -h` or `lrc --help` display some help

+#### It always gives me rdio even if using iTunes ####

+Due to the way the rdio API works, we can't tell if you're actively listen and it always returns the last song.
+Currently the best way to have the sources correctly is to enable **rdio first** and then **itunes**.
+If you enabled itunes first, you can just disable and re-enable and it should fix it.

 ### Roadmap ###